jing-yen/tp/docs/UserGuide.md

 Note:
 * If more than one command keyword (`add`, `delete`, `edit`, etc) is specified, only the first one will be used and the rest will be ignored.
 * For `edit` commands, if a parameter (e.g. `i/`) is specified more than one time when it does not require it to be specified multiple times, the latest one will overwrite the earlier ones.
 Whereas for other commands, only the first one will be used while the later ones get ignored.

-- Example: `add addequal split d/Lunch n/John f/Farah a/50` will be treated as `add d/Lunch n/John f/Farah a/50`.
+  * Example: `add addequal split d/Lunch n/John f/Farah a/50` will be treated as `add d/Lunch n/John f/Farah a/50`.
+* Commands that require the `i/IDENTIFIER` parameter refer to the number identifiers of the activities when you execute the `list` command, **except for `paid` and `unpaid` commands**.
+(Refer to [paid](#mark-as-paid-when-settled-paid) and [unpaid](#unmark-as-paid-unpaid) for more details)

 ### Viewing help: `help`